putaojuice/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+NUScheduler shows an error message.

       Use case resumes at step 2.

-*{More to be added}*
+**Use case: Add a task**

+**MSS**

+1. User requests to add a task with add task command
+2. NUScheduler adds the user's defined task to the task list

+   Use case ends.

+**Extensions**

+* 2a.
+The task description is empty.
+    * 2a1.
+NUScheduler prompts the user to fill up the description.

+      Use case ends.

+* 2b.
+The task deadline has a wrong time format.
+    * 2b1.
+NUScheduler shows an error message.

+      Use case ends.

+**Use case: Delete a task**

+**MSS**

+1. User requests to delete a task with delete task command
+2. NUScheduler deletes task specified from task list

+   Use case ends.

+**Extensions**

+* 2a.
+The task list is empty.
+    * 2a1.
+NUScheduler shows an error message.

+      Use case ends.

+* 2b.
+The task number to delete is invalid.
+    * 2b1.
+NUScheduler shows an error message.

+      Use case ends.

+**Use case: View all tasks**

+**MSS**

+1. User requests to view all the tasks with view command
+2. NUScheduler shows all the tasks from task list

+   Use case ends.

+**Extensions**

+* 2a.
+The task list is empty.
+    * 2a1.
+NUScheduler shows a message that the task list is empty.

+      Use case ends.

+**Use case: Find a task**

+**MSS**

+1. User requests to find tasks with find command
+2. NUScheduler shows a list of tasks from task list.

+   Use case ends.

+**Extensions**

+* 2a.
+The task list is empty.
+    * 2a1.
+NUScheduler shows a message that the task list is empty.

+      Use case ends.

+* 2b.
+No task matches.
+    * 2b1.
+NUScheduler shows a message that there are no tasks that matches the description.

+      Use case ends.

+* 2c.
+Tasks found.
+    * 2c1.
+NUScheduler shows all the tasks that matches with the keyword.

+      Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. The command used should be simple to learn.
+5. The system should be usable by a novice who has never used the system before.
+6. The system should be backward compatible with data produced by earlier versions of the system.
+7. Each command should not take more than 2 second to complete and display the result.
+8. Texts in the UI should wrap around.
+9. The project is expected to adhere to a schedule that delivers a feature set every milestone.

 *{More to be added}*